 - Social Media

-Each of these areas are important for sustaining and growing your business.
+Each of these areas are important for sustaining and growing when it comes to self-employment.
 However, they can each take up a ton of time on their own.
-By systemizing and automating parts of your business, you’ll be able to stay on top of it all and still have a life.
+By systemizing and automating your business, you’ll be able to stay on top of everything.

 What tools you’ll use will depend on what you need for your business.
-If you bill by the hour, then an invoicing tool like Due which includes time tracking would be helpful to you.
+If you bill by the hour, then an invoicing tool like Due.
 If social media is crucial to growing your business, schedulers like Buffer or MeetEdgar might be beneficial.

 Having preset responses to typical email questions will cut back on time.
 Having a method to set a meeting either through email or a tool like Calendly will prevent back and forth emails or texts which are huge time wasters.